poonehmousavi/Diffusion_ASR/README.md

-# Continual Learning for Massively Multilingual Speech Recognition
+# Stable Diffusion for Unconditional Text Generation

 The objective of Text Generation is to produce written content that is virtually identical to humangenerated text.
 This process is commonly referred to as ”natural language generation” in academic